Mastercard: Branding

+Antitrust litigation over the years has damaged the brand.
 Mastercard's current advertising campaign tagline is Priceless.
 It started in 1997.
 The slogan associated with the campaign is There are some things money can't buy.
 For everything else, there's Mastercard.
 The Priceless campaign in more recent iterations has been applicable to both Mastercard's credit card and debit card products.
 They also use the Priceless description to promote products such as their priceless travel site, which features deals and offers for Mastercard holders, and priceless cities, offers for people in specified locations.

 In mid-2006, MasterCard International changed its name to MasterCard Worldwide.
 This was to suggest a more global scale.
 In addition, the company introduced a new corporate logo adding a third circle to the two that had been used in the past (the familiar card logo, resembling a Venn diagram, remained unchanged).
 A new corporate tagline was introduced at the same time—The Heart of Commerce.

-In July 2016, Mastercard introduced their new rebranding, along with a new corporate logo.
-In addition, they changed their service name from "MasterCard" to "mastercard".
+In July 2016, Mastercard introduced its new rebranding, along with a new corporate logo.
+In addition, it changed its service name from "MasterCard" to "mastercard".
 In January 2019, Mastercard removed its name from its logo, leaving just the overlapping discs.
 In 2021, Mastercard was ranked number 13 on Morning Consult's list of most trusted brands.